There is a reason that the name and plot of some texts are simply etched into our mind.

 It is at her fundraiser – not a party, she insists – that Dorian is gifted an app from Basil that allows him to eternalise the youth he possesses on his 21st birthday, when in front of a camera.
 On this very evening, Dorian falls for performer, Sibyl Vane (Emma McDonald); a figure of innocent, natural beauty, an artist at work on TikTok filming a sonnet a day and a lustful poet.

 The clever script is littered with Victorian monologues received as satire alongside pop culture references of The Queen’s Gambit and the quick death of House Party in April 2020.
 Perhaps most enjoyed are the quiet winks to the theatre world, poking fun at the very format of irony watching a digital theatre production and the value of modern art.

 As the production progresses, it becomes more of a to-the-bone documentary of social consciousness from living in the UK’s 2020 lockdown.

 Dorian – with his follower influence climbing daily - begins to dissect conspiracy theories, Sybil makes TikTok musicals, Lady Narborough becomes the older relative who strays from Facebook to be with the kids, and Basil’s bitmoji starts to create wellbeing videos.
-To me, Basil represents our digital footprint; mostly faceless, he reveals nothing about himself yet knows everything about Dorian.
+Basil represents our digital footprint; mostly faceless, he reveals nothing about himself yet knows everything about Dorian.
 He is a master of persuasion, influencing choices and decision.

 Stephen Fry – criminally underused as The Interviewer – probes the characters to discuss the series of events that follow.
 When Sybil becomes a victim of viral humility, Dorian cruelly snipes that she cannot live to his level of perfection and by association he is embarrassed.